- Home

 1. Create a recipe book

-If you have some of your own recipes (or recipes handed down to you from older relatives) that you love, then why not pull them all together into a recipe book that you can keep, gift to others, or share with your family?
+If you have some of your own recipes (or recipes handed down to you from older relatives) that you love, why not pull them together into a recipe book that you can enjoy and gift to others?

 How you decide to organise your recipe book – for example, by starter/main/dessert or meat/veg/sweets, is completely up to you.
-You could fill an entire book (or just a few pages) with the idea being that you or your family can add new recipes to it over the years.
+You could fill an entire book or just a few pages with the idea that you or your family can add new recipes to it over the years.

 There are a number of different ways you can customise your recipe book too.
 Some people might prefer a more minimalistic style, while others may want to put a lot of time and thought into creating a recipe book that looks beautiful.
 You can also choose to handwrite your recipe book or type it up and print it.

-To get you thinking about how you might create your own recipe book, it’s worth having a read of this article on 19 homemade recipe book ideas you can DIY easily from Lucky Belly.
+To get thinking about how to create your own recipe book, it’s worth having a read of this article on easy homemade recipe book ideas from Lucky Belly.

 2. Take an interior design course

-Spending time at home can be far more enjoyable if you’re in a space that you admire, and that brings you as much comfort, enjoyment, and relaxation as possible.
-So, if you want to breathe some fresh energy into your home and you’re stuck for ideas, then you could consider taking a course in interior design.
+Spending time at home can be far more enjoyable if you’re in a space that brings you as much comfort, enjoyment, and relaxation as possible.
+So, if you want to breathe some fresh energy into your home and you’re stuck for ideas, you could consider taking a course in interior design.

 Whether you want to learn more about how to put different colour schemes together, discover popular styles and trends, or find out how to create a space plan – there’s a course for everyone.

-Or, if interior design isn’t your thing, you might find some inspiration in our article, 16 interesting online courses, which includes everything from animal studies to diet and nutrition and card making.
+Or, if interior design isn’t your thing but you’re interested in developing other skills, you might find some inspiration in our article, 16 interesting online courses, which includes everything from animal studies to card making.

-When solving a jigsaw puzzle, we use both hemispheres of the brain and make connections between them, which improves our ability to learn, understand, and recall things.
-Plus, when we successfully place a puzzle piece, our brains release a neurotransmitter called dopamine.
+When solving a jigsaw puzzle, we use both sides of the brain and make connections between them, which improves our ability to learn, understand, and recall things.
+Plus, when we successfully place a puzzle piece, our brains release the neurotransmitter dopamine.
 Dopamine has a positive impact on mood, memory, motivation, motor control, and our ability to focus.

 You can also do jigsaw puzzles alone, as a chance to unwind, or with others as a social activity – so it’s a great all-round rainy day activity.